jniltinho/peekaping/README.md

 **A modern, self-hosted uptime monitoring solution**

-Peekaping is a powerful, feature-rich uptime monitoring system similar to Uptime Kuma, built with Go and React.
-Monitor your websites, APIs, and services with real-time notifications, beautiful status pages, and comprehensive analytics.
+Peekaping is a uptime monitoring system built with Golang and React.
+You can monitor your websites, API and many more leveraging beautiful status pages, alert notifications.

 🔗 Website **[peekaping.com](https://peekaping.com)**